MicrosoftDocs/sql-docs/docs/advanced-analytics/known-issues-for-sql-server-machine-learning-services.md

 **Applies to:** SQL Server 2016 R Services Express Edition

-### Performance limits when R libraries are called from Standalone R tools
+### Performance limits when R libraries are called from other R tools

-It is possible to call the R tools and libraries that are installed for SQL Server R Services from an external R application such as RGui.
+It is possible to call the R tools and libraries that are installed for SQL Server from an external R application such as RGui.
 This call might be handy when you install new packages, or when you run ad hoc tests on very short code samples.

 However, be aware that outside of SQL Server, performance will be limited.
 For example, even if you have purchased the Enterprise Edition of SQL Server, R will run in single-threaded mode when you run your R code by using external tools.
 Performance will be superior if you run your R code by initiating a SQL Server connection and using [sp_execute_external_script](../relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql.md), which will call the R libraries for you.